 Caucasian

-Virginia Leigh Owens, also known as Ginny Owens, is an American singer, songwriter, author, and speaker.
-Despite being blind since the age of three, Owens has made significant contributions to the music industry.
+Virginia Leigh Owens, best known as Ginny Owens, is an acclaimed American singer, songwriter, author, and inspirational speaker.
+Despite losing her sight at the age of three, Owens has become a prominent figure in the music world, celebrated for her resilience and artistry.

-She gained recognition for her Contemporary Christian music and had several albums chart on the Billboard charts in the 2000s.
-Owens began her career by writing songs for Michael Puryear's Final Four Publishing and eventually signed with Rocketown Records.
+She rose to fame with her Contemporary Christian music, achieving several Billboard-charting albums throughout the 2000s.
+Owens started her journey by writing songs for Michael Puryear's Final Four Publishing before signing with Rocketown Records, further expanding her musical influence.

-Her music has been featured on popular TV shows, and she has received three Dove awards, including New Artist of the Year.
-Owens is also known for her philanthropic work, founding the Fingerprint Initiative and collaborating with organisations like Compassion International and Habitat for Humanity.
+Owens’ songs have been featured on popular TV programs, and she is a three-time Dove Award winner, including being named New Artist of the Year.
+Beyond music, she is dedicated to philanthropy, founding the Fingerprint Initiative and partnering with organizations such as Compassion International and Habitat for Humanity.

-She has released books, including "Transcending Mysteries: Who Is God and What Does He Want From Us?" and "Singing in the Dark," and has served as an adjunct professor at Belmont University.
+Ginny Owens is also a published author of books like "Transcending Mysteries: Who Is God and What Does He Want From Us?" and "Singing in the Dark," and serves as an adjunct professor at Belmont University.

 DOB: